Career Pathways is a partnership between college and high school instructors designed

 - Talk to your high school counselor to choose a Career Pathways program

-- Enroll in supporting classes offered at your high school by visiting SERS
+- Enroll in supporting classes offered at your high school at SERS

 - Complete the online registration form.
 Download the CWCDC Registration Guide to help you along.